Murders of Charlie Keever and Jonathan Sellers: The crime

 On March 27, 1993, Charlie Keever and Jonathan Sellers' elder brother, 13-year-old Alton Williams, decided to spend the day bike riding.
 However, a last-minute change of plans resulted in Alton staying behind and Jonathan joining Charlie instead.
 Jennifer, Jonathan's twin sister, also wanted to go along but Jonathan said he did not want a girl tagging along so Milena Sellers, Jonathan's mother, told Jennifer to let the boys enjoy the day and she could go next time; Jennifer remained at home.

 Around noon, Jonathan and Charlie departed on their 20-inch royal-blue bicycles and went to Rally's (a local fast-food restaurant) in the Imperial Beach neighborhood of San Diego.
 Afterward, they went to a nearby pet store and played with some of the dogs and cats, chatting with the manager and customers.
-After leaving the pet store, the boys were not seen alive again.
+After leaving the pet store, the boys were never seen alive again.

 Police surmise that the boys were lured along the Otay River in Imperial Beach where they were molested and killed.

 On March 29, 1993, Charlie and Jonathan's bodies were discovered by a bike rider 10 yards from their bikes in overgrown brush on the west bank of the Otay River.
 Charlie was on the ground, his head on top of his and Jonathan's clothing.
 His genitals were bloody and showed extensive bite marks.
 The autopsy report concluded he was alive when the bite marks were inflicted on him.
 Tissue samples found in Charlie's mouth eventually proved to contain the killer's DNA.

 Jonathan was found hanging by a rope from a castor bean tree.
 His legs and arms were bound with rope, his mouth gagged and he was naked from the waist down.
 A rope was wrapped tightly around his neck and his genitals were damaged.